evanyans/evanyans/README.md

 currently studying game engine architecture using C++ and OpenGL

-incoming ford software developer intern for winter 2025.
+working at ford software developer intern to make your car talk better

 view my work at <a href="https://evanyan.me/">evanyan.me</a> or visit my <a href="https://www.linkedin.com/in/yanevan/">linkedin</a>